 Webhooks are server callbacks to your server from Cashfree Payments.
 Webhooks are event-based and are sent when specific events related to a transaction happen.

-You receive webhook event notifications on the specified URLs.
+You will receive webhook event notifications on the specified URLs.
 You can use one URL to handle different event types at once or specify individual URLs for specific events.

 Cashfree Payments sends the following webhooks for Payment Gateway: